Home Visit ThailandCities, islands and provincesPhitsanulok, complete city guide

 Getting around town

-There are many buses and songtaew (pick-ups), but it is not easy to use them if you do not speak Thai, so consider getting a map from the tourist office or your hotel.
+There are many buses and songtaew (pick-up trucks), but it's not easy to use them when you don't speak Thai, so consider getting a map from the tourist office or your hotel.

-The main means of transport for foreigners is motorbike taxis which are quite expensive in this city (count 50 to 60 baht for an average trip).
+The main means of transport for foreigners are taxi motorcycles, which are quite expensive in this city (expect to pay 50 to 60 bahts for an average trip).

-The city is a 5-6 hour bus ride from Bangkok (390 km away) and 6 hours from Chiang Mai .
+The city is 5 or 6 hours by bus from Bangkok (at a distance of 390 km) and 6 hours from Chiang Mai.

-It has an international airport (see flights to Phitsanulok on Trip.com ), a railway station that connects Bangkok (Krung Thep Aphiwat Central Station) to Chiang Mai, and two main bus stations:
+It has an international airport (see flights to Phitsanulok on Trip.com.), a railway station connecting Bangkok (Krung Thep Aphiwat central station) to Chiang Mai, and two main bus stations:

-A main bus station with buses that connect to the main cities of the country.
+A main bus station with buses that connect to major cities in the country.

 Address: 834/44-45, Mittraphap Road, Nai Mueang, Mueang Phitsanulok District, Phitsanulok 65000, Thailand